Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 - Tenure: Average length of service by demographic and department.
 - Turnover by Performance: Relationship between performance ratings and attrition rates.

+### Data Sources
+This Data primary source used is HR attrition and retention.csv from Capstone

 ### Data Collected
 Here is an overview of the columns in the HR dataset along with their descriptions:
 1. Employee Number: A unique identifier for each employee in the dataset.